cambridge-cares/TheWorldAvatar/Deploy/stacks/KingsLynn/StackDeployment/README.md

 > The following description refers to commit `8cb656055ea74410ef3c4c0764a6c0a80efc38ff` on `https://github.com/cambridge-cares/TheWorldAvatar/tree/main`

 The Building Matching Agent links buildings instantiated according to OntoBuiltEnv using the EPC Agent with their OntoCityGml representations.
-General details on how to use the agent can be found in the [Building Matching Readme]; however, all relevant steps are also described in section 3.4. in the [EPC Agent README].
+General details on how to use the agent can be found in the [Building Matching Readme]; however, all relevant steps are also described in section 3.4. in the [EPC Agent] README.
 The following request shall match buildings in the `ocgml` and `kingslynn` namespace:

 ```
 PUT http://localhost:58085/BuildingMatchingAgent/match